-The Law Library of Louisiana serves the legal information needs of the Louisiana Supreme Court and its employees.
+The Law Library of Louisiana serves the legal information needs of the Louisiana Supreme Court and its employees, government agencies, and the judiciary of Louisiana.
 We are also open to attorneys and members of the public.

 Visitors must enter the building from Royal Street, pass through security, and then come up to our location on the second floor.
 We have a rich collection of over 150,000 items, available in paper, microform, and digital formats.
-There are six computer terminals for public use, with access to Westlaw, Shepard’s Citations, and many other databases.
+There are six computer terminals for public use, with access to WestlawNext, LexisAdvance, Shepard’s Citations (from Lexis), Fastcase, and many other databases.

 Library staff can assist patrons in using the library.
 They can direct you to resources, but cannot interpret the meaning of legal materials, or tell you what the law is.
 They cannot give legal advice, or apply the law to your specific circumstances.
 If you need legal advice, you should consult with an attorney.

 Outside patrons can email or telephone library staff.
 Our assistance should be viewed as a starting point in your research.
 We make no claim as to giving definitive answers to your information needs.